mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 So [we need] both.
 Both work together in our practice.

-Okay.
-Do you have questions?
+Okay. *Hai.* Do you have questions?

 #### 54:25

 **Question:** So, Dogen considered this a forgery?

 **Katagiri Roshi:** Uh, not only Dogen.
-I think the introduction, written by *[unintelligible]*, who was one of Hui Neng’s disciples, [talks about this.]
-Originally the *Platform Sutra* [was] written by one of the Sixth Patriarch’s disciples, but he didn’t publish it.
-And then other monks, other disciples carried it always, and passages which [the] other disciples had [directly heard of] the Sixth Patriarch’s teaching were added to this original version.
-That’s why [it’s] mixed up.
+I think the introduction written by Echū, who was one of Hui Neng’s disciples, [talks about this].
+Originally the *Platform Sutra* [was] written by one of the Sixth Patriarch’s disciples, but he didn’t publish it, and then other monks, other disciples, always carried it, and passages which [the] other disciples had [directly heard of] the Sixth Patriarch’s teaching were added to this original version.
+That’s why [it’s] “mixed up.”

+(*Transcriber’s Note:* It’s not clear what introduction is referred to above, but there is a reference to Echū, also known as National Master Daishō, in *Shobogenzo* *Soku-shin-ze-butsu* – “Mind Here and Now Is Buddha” – where ostensibly he discusses *The Platform Sutra*.)

 That is the general understanding, in Japan, in China, about this.
 So it’s not *exactly* the Sixth Patriarch’s teaching.

 We are disappointed if we [hear] that, but still we use this Sixth Patriarch’s *Platform Sutra* as one of the Zen Buddhist textbooks.

 So that’s why Dogen Zenji criticizes [it]...
 [Although] criticism is [not the right word].
 Dogen Zenji tries to let us know what the *real* teaching of the Sixth Patriarch is, instead of putting it down.

-So that’s why the most important point is always Zen.
-But “the key point of Zen practice is to see into one’s own nature and become buddha” – [...] that is pretty dualistic.
-That is the point Dogen Zenji tries to [say] in the *Shobogenzo*.
+So that’s why a key point of Zen practice is “to see into one’s own nature and become buddha.”
+But that is pretty dualistic; that is the point Dogen Zenji tries to [say] in *Shobogenzo*.

 Another question?